Winweb Logo

 Right to data portability

 You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party in a common, machine-readable format.
-If you request the direct transfer of the data to another controller, this will only be done insofar as it is technically feasible.
+If you request the direct transfer of the data to another controller, this will only take place insofar as it is technically feasible.

 Information, correction and deletion

-Within the scope of the applicable legal provisions, you have the right at any time to free information about your stored personal data, its origin and recipients and the purpose of the data processing and, if applicable, a right to rectification or deletion of this data.
-For this purpose as well as for further questions on the subject of personal data, you can contact us at any time.
+Within the framework of the applicable statutory provisions, you have the right at any time to free information about your stored personal data, its origin and recipients, and the purpose of the data processing and, if applicable, a right to correct or delete this data.
+For this purpose, as well as for further questions on the subject of personal data, you can contact us at any time.

 Right to restriction of processing

-- If you dispute the accuracy of your personal data stored by us, we generally need time to verify this.
-For the duration of the verification, you have the right to request the restriction of the processing of your personal data.
+• If you dispute the accuracy of your personal data stored by us, we generally need time to verify this.
+For the duration of the review, you have the right to request the restriction of the processing of your personal data.

-- If the processing of your personal data was/is unlawful, you may request the restriction of data processing instead of deletion.
+• If the processing of your personal data was/is unlawful, you can request the restriction of data processing instead of erasure.

-- If we no longer need your personal data, but you need it for the exercise, defense or assertion of legal claims, you have the right to request the restriction of the processing of your personal data instead of erasure.
+• If we no longer need your personal data, but you need them to exercise, defend or assert legal claims, you have the right to request the restriction of the processing of your personal data instead of deletion.

-- If you have lodged an objection pursuant to Art.
+• If you have lodged an objection pursuant to Art.
 21 para.
-1 GDPR, a balancing of your and our interests must be carried out.
+1 GDPR, a balancing of your interests and ours must be carried out.
 As long as it has not yet been determined whose interests prevail, you have the right to request the restriction of the processing of your personal data.

-If you have restricted the processing of your personal data, these data may - apart from their storage - only be processed with your consent or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of an important public interest of the European Union or of a Member State.
+If you have restricted the processing of your personal data, this data - apart from its storage - may only be processed with your consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of an important public interest of the European Union or of a Member State.

 SSL or TLS encryption

-This page uses SSL or TLS encryption for security reasons and to protect the transmission of confidential content, such as orders or inquiries, that you send to us as the site operator.
-You can recognize an encrypted connection by the fact that the browser's address line changes from „http://“ to „https://“ and by the lock symbol in your browser line.
+For security reasons and to protect the transmission of confidential content, such as orders or inquiries that you send to us as the website operator, this page uses SSL or TLS encryption.
+You can recognize an encrypted connection by the browser's address line changing from „http://“ to „https://“ and by the lock symbol in your browser line.

 If SSL or TLS encryption is enabled, the data that you transmit to us cannot be read by third parties.